rafaelmontas/rafaelmontas.github.io/_posts/2024-02-14-rails-swarm-hetzner.md

 provisioning the two servers.

-In order for us to be able to SSH into the servers, we need to create an SSH key in our local machine and then assocaite it with Hetzner so we can use it when creating the servers:
+In order for us to be able to SSH into the servers, we need to create an SSH key in our local machine and then associate it with Hetzner so we can use it when creating the servers:

 > For this example, I will create a new SSH key called `id_rsa_personal` without a passphrase.